International Federation of Musicians

 The International Federation of Musicians (Federation Internationale des Musiciens, FIM) is a global union federation bringing together trade unions representing music performers.
 FIM counts member unions in 70 countries and three regional groups in Europe, Africa and Latin America.
 It is a member of the Council of Global Unions.

 History

-The federation was established on 3 August 1948 at a conference in Zurich, which had been organised on the initiative of the Swiss Musicians' Union.
-From 1951, it held meetings with the members of the Berne Convention, the International Labour Organization, the IFPI, and the European Broadcasting Union, to negotiate the copyright rights of musicians.
+The International Federation of Musicians (FIM) was established on August 3,1948, during a conference in Zürich, which had been organized on the initiative of the Swiss Musicians' Union.
+The conference brought together key figures in the music industry to address musician's rights and the need for international cooperation in protecting these rights.
+From 1951, it held meetings with the members of the Berne Convention, the International Labour Organization, the IFPI, and the European Broadcasting Union, to negotiate the copyright rights of musicians, establish a strong network among musicians' unions and setting the foundation for its future objectives.

 For many years, the secretariat was independent of both the main international federations of trade unions, the International Confederation of Free Trade Unions and the World Federation of Trade Unions, and as such, by the 1980s, it represented both unions in capitalist countries, and in communist countries such as Cuba.

-In 1997, the organisation affiliated to the International Arts and Entertainment Alliance.
+In 1997, the organization affiliated to the International Arts and Entertainment Alliance.
 The secretariat is currently based in Paris, France.

-Affiliates
+Objectives

+The International Federation of Musicians' main objective is to safeguard and advance the creative, economic, and social rights of musicians as represented by its member unions.
+This leads to activities such as: